-Semi-structured data can be thought as an intermediate modality between rigid relational schemas and unstructured text.
+Semi-structured data can be thought of as an intermediate modality between rigid relational schemas and unstructured text.
 This modality is characterized by flexible schemas and hierarchical organization.
 In this survey, we unify \textbf{Graph}, \textbf{JSON}, and \textbf{Log} data under this category.

-Graph data consists of nodes and edges that define topological relationships.
+Graph data consist of nodes and edges that define topological relationships.
 Recent literature demonstrates that LLMs can synthesize such structures by serializing them into text formats such as edge lists \citep{yao2024exploringpotentiallargelanguage}.

-JSON data represents nested structures of objects consisting of name-value pairs and arrays \citep{bray2017rfc8259}.
+JSON data represent nested structures of objects consisting of name-value pairs and arrays \citep{bray2017rfc8259}.
 However, reliable JSON generation requires strict schema adherence and syntax verification to ensure the output is executable by downstream tools \citep{agarwal2025thinkinsidejsonreinforcement}.

-Log data consists of sequential event messages where each entry typically combines a timestamp with a log template and variable parameters.
+Log data consist of sequential event messages where each entry typically combines a timestamp with a log template and variable parameters.
 This format allows for automatic parsing into structured templates \citep{he2017drain}.